Wedding table setting: 5 trends for 2022

 - materials of natural origin.

-Maybe that’s why everyone likes it so much: smooth, young and modern (and a lot Pinterest!)
+Maybe that’s why they like it so much: sleek, young and modern (and a lot Pinterest!)

 The mise en place is the queen of your table: do you know how to choose it?